cooper-org/cooper/docs/source/CONTRIBUTING.md

 sphinx-build -b html docs/source docs/source/build/html -j auto
 ```

-This can take a long time because it executes many of the notebooks in the documentation source;
+This can take some time because it executes many of the notebooks in the documentation source.
-if you'd prefer to build the docs without executing the notebooks, you can run:
+If you'd prefer to build the docs without executing the notebooks, you can run:

 ```
 sphinx-build -b html -D nb_execution_mode=off docs/source docs/source/build/html -j auto